 Appeal bonds are risky and tend to need to be fully collateralized.
 However, there are exceptions.

 If the appeal becomes successful, then no action will be taken against the bond.
-If the opposite happens, the bond will remain in effect until judgment, others costs, and interests have been settled.
+If the opposite happens, the bond will remain in effect until judgment, other costs and interests have been settled.

 The court will discharge the bond if and only if all the obligations of the applicant have been fulfilled.